 Chateau D’If didn’t do rehabilitation; it did retribution.
 Prisoners died of neglect.
 They went insane.
 Once a week, they were allowed to visit the vault-like Chapel of Notre Dame de Passion.
 There they thanked God that they were still alive and prayed for forgiveness.

-The prison visit ends at a small museum which centres on a small fissure, through which the Count of Monte Cristo was said to have escaped to freedom.
+The prison visit ends at a small museum that centers on a small fissure, through which the Count of Monte Cristo was said to have escaped to freedom.

 Château d’If – Visitor info